 Asking the client where they can feel it? and then explaining why they can feel it there is a good way to teach the client what is going on.

 Example!
 Instructing a client to perform a Supine Bridge

 Technical speak: Contract your Glutes to extend your Iliopsoas into full extension

 Simple speak: Lift your hips!

-Next time you instruct your client on a new exercise, refrain from going technical and just call it what it is, if you want them to contract their bum muscles, say that!
+Next time you instruct your client on a new exercise, refrain from going technical and just call it what it is.
+If you want them to contract their bum muscles, say that!
 It’s fine.
 You want them to understand you, that’s how they will understand you!
 Funny analogies also work, imagine your cracking nuts between your cheeks.
-Ok, not PC but if your client has a sense of humor, no harm.
+Ok, not PC but if your client has a sense of humour, no harm.
 Plus, they will definitely understand you.